One Year World nomad experiment in South America

 With Vina del mar next door, and the fire coming

-Puerto Montt, Puerto Natales and Torres del Paine, and Punta Arenas
+Puerto Montt, Puerto Natales and Torres del Paine, and Punta Arenas.
+I Crossed the Andes again by bus, from Puerto Montt (Chile) to Bariloche (Argentina)

 An island just off the coast, with its unique charm and character.
 Definitely worth the detour.